nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To submit an authentication certificate registration request, follow these steps.

-1. On the Management menu, select Keys and Certificates.
+1. In the **Navigation** tabs, select **Keys and Certificates**.

-2. Select an authentication certificate to be registered (it must be in the "saved" state) and click **Register**.
+2. Show more details about a token by clicking the caret next to the token name.

+3. Click **Register** at the end of the desired certificate row.
+Note that the certificate must be in "Saved" state.

-3. In the dialog that opens, enter the security server's public DNS name or its external IP address and click **OK**.
+4. In the dialog that opens, enter the security server's public DNS name or its external IP address and click **ADD**.

-On submitting the request, the message "Request sent" is displayed, and the authentication certificate’s state is set to "Registration in process".
+On submitting the request, the message "Certificate registration request successful" is displayed, and the authentication certificate’s state is set to "Registration in process".

 After the X-Road governing authority has accepted the registration, the registration state of the authentication certificate is set to “Registered” and the registration process is completed.